ojaha065/cookies/README.md

-# cookies
+# Cookie Clicker auto clicker with some extra features
-My custom Cookie Clicker auto clicker.
-Making life little less painful!
+Very opinionated, not meant for general use.